LeBron James Blasts Donald Trump’s View Of How To ‘Make America Great Again’

-LeBron James wants the world to know his view of what it will take to ‘make America Great Again” is far different from that of President Donald Trump.
+LeBron James wants the world to know his view of what it will take to “make America Great Again” is far different from that of President Donald Trump.

 In the wake of the deadly aftermath of a white supremacist rally in Charlottesville, Va., James recently took to Twitter to mock Trump’s apparent interpretation of the slogan he used to propel him to the White House.